 A knowledge of the cerebellar functions has been obtained partly by observation of the results of disease in man and partly by experiments on animals.
-When the normal impulses from the cerebellum are wanting in man, there is defective co-ordination of muscular movements (known as ataxia) as well as defective muscle tone.
+When the normal impulses from the cerebellum are wanting in man, there is defective co-ordination of muscular movements (known as ataxia) as well as defective muscular tone.
 As a result, the power of maintaining the equilibrium of the body is impaired and the gait is staggering, though consciousness and sensation are not affected.
 Voluntary movements are carried out in a clumsy fashion and are accompanied by muscular tremor.
-Further, observation of the results of localised lesions shows that different areas of the cerebellar cortex are associated with different groups of muscles, although no histological difference can be detected in the various parts of the cerebellar cortex.